-The prize will next be awarded in January 2015 at the annual meeting of the American Historical Association for the best book dealing with the history of Canadian-American relations or the history of both countries.
+The prize will next be awarded in January 2017 at the annual meeting of the American Historical Association for the best book dealing with the history of Canadian-American relations or the history of both countries.
 The general rules for submission are:

-- Books bearing an imprint of 2012 or 2013 are eligible for the 2014 prize.
+- Books bearing an imprint of 2014 or 2015 are eligible for the 2016 prize.

 - Nominators must complete the online Data Collection Form for each book submitted.

 - One copy of each entry must be sent to each of the following committee members and clearly labeled “Corey Prize Entry.”
 Entries to Canadian postal addresses must be sent Delivery Duty Paid.
-Electronic copies may be sent to committee members who have indicated they will accept them.
+Electronic copies may be sent only to committee members who have indicated they will accept them.

-Please Note: Entries must be postmarked or transmitted by May 15, 2014, to be eligible for the 2014 competition.
+Please Note: Entries must be postmarked or transmitted by May 15, 2016, to be eligible for the 2016 competition.
 Entries will not be returned.
-Recipients will be announced at the January 2–5, 2015, AHA annual meeting in New York City.
+Recipients will be announced at the January 2017 AHA annual meeting in Denver.

-For questions, please contact the Prize Administrator, or call 202-544-2422.
+For questions, please contact the Prize Administrator.